youngde811/Lisa/README.md

 - A non-invasive metrics-gathering system for instrumentation.
 OpenTelemetry will not be considered, as it has zero support for Common Lisp.
 - Re-introduction of the OR conditional element.
-- Project re-homing from Sourceforge to GitHub, including codebase cleanup and improved document presentation.
 - Performance tuning using SBCL's profiler, locating hotspots in any areas of the code (particularly the inference engine and compiler).
 - Support for Quicklisp.